What is a Subdivision Clearance?

-The agency/authority (e.g. Western Power, Water Corporation of WA) or Local Government noted in brackets at the end of each condition is responsible to clear the relevant conditions and to provide a written advice to the applicant confirming that the WAPC's requirements outlined in the condition have been fulfilled.
+Before the expiry of a subdivision approval, the applicant is required to contact the agency/authority (eg. Local Government, Water Commission, Main Roads etc) noted in brackets at the end of each condition on the WAPC approval letter, to clear the relevant conditions.
+This authority then provides written advice confirming that the WAPC's requirements outlined in the condition/s have been fulfilled.

 Where Local Government conditions are to be cleared by the City of Wanneroo, one copy of the following documents are required to be submitted:

-- Diagram or plan of survey (Deposited/ Strata Plan)
+- Diagram or plan of survey (Deposited/Survey Strata Plan)

 - WAPC Subdivision Approval

 - Any supporting information that may be required to demonstrate how each Local Government condition has been met

 - Staging Plan (if applicable) - Where a subdivision approval is proposed to be staged (e.g. residential estate), the deposited plans should be identified (e.g. highlighted) on the WAPC approved plan of subdivision and accompanied by a Staging Plan to assist in early consideration of deposited plans by the City and to demonstrate when and how approval conditions will be complied with

 Plus payment of the Subdivision Clearance Application Fee, in accordance with Item 5 on the City's Planning Fee Schedule.
 Please note that fees are not payable for POS, drainage, common property or balance title lots.
 Cheques are to be made payable to the City of Wanneroo.

 The City's preferred lodgement method is online, applications can be submitted via the below link: